-For odds priced at minus money (-), it means you must bet that number to make $100.
-Similarly, if something is priced at plus money (+), that is how much money you would get if you bet $100.
+For odds priced at minus money (-), you must bet that number to make $100.
+Similarly, if something is priced at plus money (+), that is how much you would get if you bet $100.

 You may be wondering why sportsbooks offer different odds on the same game.
-Some betting sites have their own teams of statisticians who come up with their own betting lines, and move the number based on betting activity or line moves by competitors.
+Some betting sites have teams of statisticians who come up with betting lines and move the number based on betting activity or line moves by competitors.